WalletWasabi/WasabiDoc/docs/building-wasabi/FutureOfWasabiWallet.md

 ### Coinjoin

 Even though Wasabi develoers have done a lot of work to optimize WabiSabi coinjoins privacy and efficiency, the work is still in the beginning.
-For now, WabiSabi is only enabled for testnet clients, which means there is very little incentive for malicious attackers to reveal if they see a problem in the protocol.
-Whenever mainchain coinjoin release candidate comes out, we will likely see a lot of new testers with a bunch of issues and improvement ideas.

 #### Send in coinjoins